-However, one thing in common is the unique taste of broth used for various dishes such as fried rice or dumplings.
+However, one thing in common is its unique taste of broth used for various dishes such as fried rice or dumplings.

 One Japanese company that had achieved to reproduce this taste is Kouki Shoko which was founded in Nankin-Machi (the China Town of Kobe) in 1953.

 Kouki Shoko has still a shop in Nankin-Machi where different Chinese groceries, sweets and seasonings can be found.
 And of course, there you will find Weipa (the name that Kouki Shoko gave to the seasoning it created to add authentic Chinese flavor to any dish).

 Weipa is a versatile Chinese stock used as seasoning for many Chinese dishes and Japanese style Chinese foods such as fried rice, gyoza or soups.

 Weipa means "king of taste" and consists of chicken and pork bones extracts, vegetables and spices mixed into a paste.

 In Japan is a popular seasoning to make instant soups or add flavour and richness to various dishes.

 This seasoning made of vegetables, spices, chicken and pork bones, adds a delicious and authentic Chinese flavor to your dishes.